Royal Palace of Milan: Recent era and loss of the Hall of Caryatids

 When Lombardy was annexed to the Kingdom of Sardinia in 1859, the royal palace became the residence of the new governor of Milan, Massimo d'Azeglio.

-D'Azeglio could only enjoy the Palazzo for less than a year, though: following the events that led to the proclamation of the kingdom of Italy in 1861, it became the Savoy monarch's royal residence, even if it was not often occupied once the capital was moved to Florence.

-Umberto I preferred the Villa Reale di Monza to the Palazzo and his son too, Vittorio Emanuele III, avoided Milan and only visited the Palazzo Reale during official ceremonies.

-The last official royal reception held in Milan was in 1906, during the World Fair.
+D'Azeglio could only enjoy the palazzo for less than a year, though: following the events that led to the proclamation of the Kingdom of Italy in 1861, it became one of the Savoy monarch's royal residences, even if it was not often occupied once the capital was moved to Florence.
+Umberto I preferred the Royal Villa of Monza to the palazzo and his son, Victor Emmanuel III, also avoided Milan and only visited the Palazzo Reale during official ceremonies.
+The last official royal reception held in Milan was in 1906, during the Milan International.

-Palazzo Reale was to host its last official visit in 1919, when the U.S. president Woodrow Wilson was invited in Milan by Vittorio Emanuele III of Savoy.
+Palazzo Reale was to host its last official visit in 1919, when the U.S. President Woodrow Wilson was invited to Milan by Victor Emannuel III.
 Later that year, on October 11, the palace was sold by the House of Savoy to the Italian state, on condition that apartments would remain available for the Savoy royal family when necessary.
-Members of the family, among whom most notably the Duke of Bergamo, will continue to live in the royal palace until the Second World War.
+Members of the family, among whom most notably Prince Adalberto, Duke of Bergamo, continued to live in the royal palace until the Second World War.

-Big changes at the Palazzo were to follow its sale.
+Big changes at the palazzo were to follow its sale.
 In 1850 the side nearest to the Duomo was reduced in size to allow better road traffic, thus altering radically the monumental proportions of the palace.
-A second disruption occurred in 1925, when the Royal Stables were demolished and then again in 1936-37 when the so-called "long sleeve" (a narrow and long wing) was shortened by at least 60 metres to build Palazzo dell'Arengario.
+A second disruption occurred in 1925, when the Royal Stables were demolished and then again in 1936–37 when the so-called "long sleeve" (a narrow and long wing) was shortened by at least 60 metres to build Palazzo dell'Arengario.